inbo/tutorials/content/tutorials/git_authentication/index.md

 Both HTTPS and SSH are secure ways to communicate with a server (pass information between your computer and a server).
-For a discussion of technical differences and similarities on how both protocols handle security, [this resouce about SSH and TLS](https://www.ssl2buy.com/wiki/ssh-vs-ssl-tls) is useful.
+For a discussion of technical differences and similarities on how both protocols handle security, [this resource about SSH and TLS](https://www.ssl2buy.com/wiki/ssh-vs-ssl-tls) is useful.

 A private key, that is specific to your computer, and a matching public